Ezhkin-Kot/nvim/README.md

     - `<S-F5>` terminate
     - `<Space>dr` restart
     - **All of these mappings can be easily changed to your taste in "dap" section of mappings.lua**
-- Automatic installation of neccesary LSP servers, DAPs, formatters and linters via mason.nvim
+- Automatic installation of neccesary LSP servers, formatters and linters via mason.nvim

 # Defaults
 - NvDash opens at start
     - You can disable that by editing [chadrc.lua](./lua/chadrc.lua)
-- "chadracula-evondev" theme
+- catppuccin theme
     - You can change that via NvChad, press `<leader>th` to change the theme to your liking *(`<leader>` stands for Space key)*

 # Installation